Cleared Traditional

 Risk

 K232603 is an FDA 510(k) clearance for the CamAPS FX.
-This device is classified as a Interoperable Automated Glycemic Controller (Class II - Special Controls, product code QJI).
+Classified as Interoperable Automated Glycemic Controller (product code QJI), Class II - Special Controls.

 Submission Details